6 Sep 2013 National Park Arevik, Armenia, Asia Education | Invertebrates

-9. Develop the knowledge and skills of key NP personnel and active members of local communities by providing training in butterfly identification, monitoring methods, and
+9. Develop the knowledge and skills of key NP personnel and active members of local communities by providing training in butterfly identification, monitoring methods, and interpretation of results.

 10. Designate butterfly watching trails and to provide their full description, including information on other conspicuous species: birds, dragonflies, orchids, etc.

 11. Create a website of the project aimed at providing information on PBAs and butterfly watching trails.
 The website will also promote the NP ‘Arevik’ as a destination for ecotourism.